 By Year 2, the children are ready to develop these skills in team games, which include netball, football, tag rugby, basketball, cricket and rounders.
 Most of the children are ready to play sport in a competitive situation towards the end of Year 2 and continue throughout their time at Red House School.

 In Athletics, the younger children practice the skills needed for Sports Day in a fun way, and yet they are beginning to become aware of the idea of competition.
 By Year 2, the children design and create their own obstacle courses, which they plan using computers.
 They then test their own courses on each other.
-Year 3 children develop basic skills in hurdling and thoroughly enjoy using foam javelins!
+Children in Years 3 and above develop basic skills in hurdling and thoroughly enjoy using foam javelins!